Tabula Peutingeriana: History

 The map was discovered in a library in the city of Worms by German scholar Conrad Celtes in 1494, who was unable to publish his find before his death and bequeathed the map in 1508 to Konrad Peutinger, a German humanist and antiquarian in Augsburg, after whom the map is named.
 The Peutinger family kept possession of the map for more than two hundred years until it was sold in 1714.
 It then was passed repeatedly between several royal and elite families until it was purchased by Prince Eugene of Savoy for 100 ducats; upon his death in 1737, it was purchased for the Habsburg Imperial Court Library in Vienna (Hofbibliothek).
-It is today conserved at the Austrian National Library at the Hofburg palace in Vienna, and due to its fragility is housed away from any public display.
+It is today conserved at the Austrian National Library at the Hofburg palace in Vienna, and because of its fragility is not on public display.

 The map is considered by several scholars to have come into Celtes's possession by means of theft.
-Celtes, Peutinger and their emperor tended to target artifacts that connected their empire (the Holy Roman Empire) to the ancient Roman Empire.
-Celtes and Peutinger took pains to eliminate clues related to the map's original whereabouts and thus knowledge about its first three hundred years are likely lost.
+Celtes, Peutinger, and their emperor tended to target artifacts that connected their empire (the Holy Roman Empire) to the ancient Roman Empire.
+Celtes and Peutinger took pains to eliminate clues related to the map's original whereabouts and thus knowledge about its first three hundred years is likely lost.

-Unger opines that continuing to call this map "Peutinger" means honouring the pilfering.
+Unger opines that continuing to call this map "Peutinger" means honoring the pilfering.

 An early scholar who accused Celtes of the theft was the theologian Johann Eck.